-Larry Hagman, who played JR Ewing in the TV soap Dallas, dies on 23rd November, aged 81, after suffering from cancer.
+Larry Hagman, who played J.R.
+Ewing in the TV soap Dallas, dies on 23rd November, aged 81, after suffering from cancer.

-121 people die in a fire at the Tazreen Fashion factory in Dhaka on Saturday, 24th November.
+At least 112 people die in a fire at the Tazreen Fashion factory in Dhaka on Saturday, 24th November.

-On 25th November the Rolling Stones celebrate their 50th anniversary with the first of five concerts at London's O2 Arena.
+On 25th November The Rolling Stones celebrate their 50th anniversary with the first of five concerts at London's O2 Arena.